I can’t find my ancestor but I know that he was in the British Army between 1850 and 1920.

 What happens if I click on the blue-box links in the individual search results?

-You’ll find five icons in the search results that are returned on this site and now seems like as good a time as any to introduce them to you.
-The icons are intended to be a quick visual representation of service.
+You’ll find five avatars in the search results that are returned on this site.
+These are intended to be a quick visual representation of the individual’s service.

 Clicking on the camera icon, or on the Add Photo text underneath, will enable you to upload a photograph for this particular individual which, after all, is what this website is all about.